svylabs/trustlex/whitepaper.md

 6. Stablecoin protocol with Native Bitcoin as collateral.
 This requires a custodian backed by threshold signature scheme to hold funds.

 # Roadmap
-1. Launch Trustlex Offer Book to enable Native BTC <=> ETH conversion using centralized Bitcoin Header Chain oracle (August 2023)
+1. Launch Trustlex Offer Book to enable Native BTC <=> ETH conversion using centralized Bitcoin Header Chain oracle (September 2023)
-2. Launch Trustlex Offer Book to enable Native BTC <=> WBTC conversion using centralized Bitcoin header Chain oracle (August 2023)
+2. Launch Trustlex Offer Book to enable Native BTC <=> WBTC conversion using centralized Bitcoin header Chain oracle (September 2023)
 3. Launch Incentivized Bitcoin Header Chain and create new offer book contracts for various pairs.
-(September 2023)
+(Q4 2023)
-4. Launch Incentivized Bitcoin Header chain on other platforms supporting EVM (Arbitrum, Avalanche, Tezos) (September 2023 onwards)
+4. Launch Incentivized Bitcoin Header and exchange contracts on Arbitrum and if possible Etherlink on Tezos (Q4 2023)
-5. Launch Incentivized Bitcoin Header and exchange contracts on Non-EVM platforms (Osmosis, Near, Tezos mainnet) (January 2024)
+5. Launch Bitcoin Liquidity Pool using Threshold Signature Scheme(frost) on Smart Rollups on Tezos to facilitate Trustless minting and exchange of native Bitcoin on Tezos (Q1 2024)
-6. Launch lending application with Bitcoin as collateral by custodying Bitcoin using Threshold Signature Scheme (January 2024)
+6. Launch Trustlex Offer Book contracts on Tezos to enable cross-chain swaps from Tezos (Q1 2024)

 # Future work
 1. Evaluate and Integrate Decentralized ID solutions to comply with local regulations (eg: MiCA).